New: 100+ health biomarkers for $190

-Inflammation now predicts heart disease more strongly than cholesterol
+Inflammation now predicts heart disease better than cholesterol

 Brandon Ballinger